arthurdeschamps/kapua-iot-gateway-simulation/README.md

 Maybe the Faker used in the simulation will be modified to make data more realistic.

 ## Google Summer of Code
-This project has been created and developed in the context of the Google Summer of Code, under the guidance of [Jens Reimann](https://github.com/ctron).
+This project has been created and developed in the context of the Google Summer of Code 2017, under the guidance of [Jens Reimann](https://github.com/ctron).